conp-pcno-training/SDC-LOSSLESS/_episodes/04-coregister.md

     ![Coregistration Montage]({{ page.root }}/fig/rotatedcoreg.png)

-> ## Determining the Tranformation Matrix
+> ## Determining the Transformation Matrix
 >
 > The goal is to have the two montages sit on the same surface with corresponding electrodes as close to each other as possible.
+The fiducials (LPA, Nz, RPA) should be used to determine if the montages are aligning.
 This can be done by adjusting the parameters of the transformation matrix that are located at the bottom of the window.
 >
 > {: .source}
 >